aucontraire/holbertonschool-higher_level_programming/0x11-python-network_1/README.md

 * 6-post_email.py: script that takes in a URL and an email address, sends a POST request to the passed URL
 * 7-error_code.py: script that takes in a URL, sends a request to the URL and displays the body of the response
 * 8-json_api.py: script that takes in a letter and sends a POST request to http://0.0.0.0:5000/search_user with the letter as a parameter
+* 9-starwars.py: script that takes in a string and sends a search request to the Star Wars API